barsoom/devbook/hatter/README.md

 The hatter triages incoming requests (from Slack to the "Hatten" Trello) and the dev dashboard (mainly logged exceptions), routing them where they belong.

-They should look at requests pretty soon after they arrive, to ensure we don't miss anything important, and so we can ask for clarifying questions while the requester has context.
+Look at requests pretty soon after they arrive, to ensure we don't miss anything important, and so we can ask for clarifying questions while the requester has context.

-They should look at exceptions pretty soon after they arrive as well.
-When possible, they should make a ticket, link to it, and resolve the exception, keeping the dashboard green.
+Look at exceptions pretty soon after they arrive as well.
+If you can't fix it immediately: make a ticket, link to it, and resolve the exception (unless it keeps recurring), keeping the dashboard green.
 This makes it easier to spot new exceptions and to determine priority of ticketed ones.

-The hatter ensures the prio of requests is correct.
+Ensure the prio of requests is correct.
 A "today" may actually be a "this week" or "anytime", or the other way around.
 Ask the requester if the prio is unclear.

+Keep the requester in the loop – let them know when the issue is fixed, or paused, or rejected.

 ### Only keep smaller, urgent tasks